 - 1.1.
 This report provides an update on the £70 million Affordable Housing Programme being led by Cambridge City Council as part of the Devolution Deal for Cambridgeshire and Peterborough. - 1.2.
-The update is based on the report 'Update on the Programme to Build New Council Homes Funded through the Combined Authority' presented to Cambridge City Council Housing Scrutiny Committee on 18 June 2019.
+The update is based on the report 'Update on the Programme to Build New Council Homes Funded through the Combined Authority' presented to Cambridge City Council Housing Scrutiny Committee on 26 September 2019.
 The full report is attached as Appendix 1. - 1.3.
-Cambridge City Council provides performance updates to the Combined Authority on its housing programme which follow each quarter and the next is due in July 2019.
+Cambridge City Council provides performance updates to the Combined Authority on its housing programme and the next is proposed to be in March 2020.

-DECISION REQUIRED Lead Member: Housing a Councillor Graham Bull, Portfolio Holder Housing and Chair of Housing and Communities Committee Lead Officer: Roger Thompson, Director Housing and Development Forward Plan Ref: n/a Key Decisio n: No The Housing and Communities Committee is recommended to: Voting arrangements (a) Note the report on spend and outputs for the £70 million Affordable Housing Programme, and the detail of schemes as provided within Cambridge City Council Housing Scrutiny Committee update 18 June 2019.
-A simple majority of all members.
+DECISION REQUIRED Lea Lead Member: Councillor Graham Bull, Lead Member for Housing and Chair of Housing and Communities Committee and Chair of Housing and Lea ead Officer: Roger Thompson, Director Housing a Development For Forward Plan Ref: n/a Key Decision: No The Housing and Communities Committee is recommended to: Voting arrangements (a) Note the report on spend and outputs for the £70 million Affordable Housing Programme, and the detail of schemes as provided within Cambridge City Council A simple majority of all members.